Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: Systematic Review of Robotic Hands and their Skill Repertoire

 \subsubsection{Search Strategy}

 We extracted information about which hand was used to perform which skills.
-For this purpose, on May $7^{th}$ 2025, we searched in the following databases: \begin{itemize} \item Google Scholar with the search term \textit{(hand or gripper) and (manipulation or grasping or grip or skill)}.
-Google Scholar is one of the largest scientific databases indexing scientific articles, preprints, and university websites. \item IEEE Xplore with the search term \textit{(hand or gripper) and (manipulation or grasping or grip or skill)}.
-IEEE is one of the main publishers of robotic research, also indexing articles from a few other publishers. \end{itemize} We extracted the title, number of citations, year of publication, source (e.g., journal, conference), publisher, text snippet, and URL from Google Scholar.
+For this purpose, on May $7^{th}$ 2025, we searched Google Scholar and IEEE Xplore with the search term \textit{(hand or gripper) and (manipulation or grasping or grip or skill)}.
+We selected both databases because they are complementary and have an API to programmatically filter records.
+Google Scholar is one of the largest overall scientific databases indexing scientific articles, preprints, and university websites.
+IEEE Xplore is one of the main publishers in engineering and robotics research.
+We extracted the title, number of citations, year of publication, source (e.g., journal, conference), publisher, text snippet, and URL from Google Scholar.
 We extracted the title, number of citations, year of publication, source, abstract, URL, and keywords from IEEE Xplore.
 These records were filtered and selected in the following step.